23441 Golden Springs Dr., #253

 4. Check to see if the screen brightness and contrast controls are in their normal position.

-5. Check to see if the screen saver has been activated or if the monitor is in sleep mode.
+5. Check to see if the screen saver has been activated or if the monitor or computer is in sleep or hibernation mode.
 Press any key on the keyboard to try to turn the display back on.

 6. Is the monitor power light on?
 If you have done steps 1 through 5 and the power light is not on, chances are good that you have a dead monitor.